-- Register for a J-1 Orientation Meeting.
-You will be contacted by the RO/ARO for a special J-1 orientation, which will provide all the information you need to maintain your status and engage in the cultural and educational experiences. - Meningitis vaccination.
+- Register for International Student Orientation.
+International Student Orientation provides valuable information to ease your transition to Hartford International.
+You will be contacted by the RO for a special J-1 orientation, which will provide all the information you need to maintain your status and engage in the cultural and educational experiences. - Meningitis vaccination.
 All students living on campus must take the meningitis vaccine and submit the results to the Hartford International Registrar's Office per the instructions on our website.
 Please note the other immunization requirements. - Arrange housing.
 Apply for housing as soon as you receive your offer of admission.
 You may apply for housing here. - Health insurance.
 The U.S. Department of State (DOS) requires J-1 students and their dependents to carry medical, evacuation and repatriation insurance throughout their participation in the J-1 program and while in the U.S. Please reach out to the Student Services Coordinator (ARO) for recommendations.